Leaders in Teaching

 They are also innovators in medical education.
 From Harvard President Charles Eliot’s medical reform of the 1800s, to the establishment of the Harvard-MIT Division of Health Sciences and Technology in 1971, to the New Pathway curriculum of the 1980s, HMS faculty have shaped the way medical education itself has evolved.
 Today, they continue to design innovative new curriculum in order to successfully bridge teaching and the practice of medicine in a new, complex, and increasingly interconnected world.

 A diverse group of faculty and trainees drawn from 15 Harvard institutions and 25 departments, the Academy exemplifies Harvard Medical School's commitment to providing educational leadership in the changing world of medicine.
 This innovative collaboration ensures that HMS continues to set new standards in curriculum innovation, faculty development, educational evaluation, and educational leadership.
 Click here for more information.

-"If you want to bring the insights of science
+"If you want to bring the insights of the basic and social sciences

-to the benefit of fellow human beings, there has never been a better time than now to be in medicine.
+to the benefit of fellow human beings, there has never been a better time to be in medicine.
 We are delighted that you are interested in Harvard Medical School."

 Dean for Medical Education

 Daniel D. Federman, MD Professor in Residence of Global Health and Social Medicine